geeknite/geeknite.github.io/_posts/2021-02-21-to-sleeve-or-not-to-sleeve.md

 ---
 title: "To Sleeve or Not to Sleeve: A Humorous Guide to Protecting Your Card and Board Games"
-tags: [board games, card games, sleeves, humor]
+tags: [board games, card games, sleeves, humor, board gaming]
-filename: to-sleeve-or-not-to-sleeve.md
 description: "Discover the pros and cons of sleeving your card and board games and find out which type suits you best.
 A funny and engaging read!"
 date: "2021-02-21"
 last_modified_at: '2023-07-21T00:00:00+02:00'